Bucketlist Travels logo

 Exterior facade looking at the front. a plain stone building with twin glass elevator towers on either side

-Madrid’s world-class modern art museum, housed in a vast 18th-century former hospital with an extension by Jean Nouvel (2005), has a collection encompassing art from the beginning of the 20th century onwards.
+Madrid’s world-class modern art museum, housed in a vast 18th-century former hospital with an extension by Jean Nouvel, has a collection encompassing art from the beginning of the 20th century onwards.
+The museum is mainly dedicated to Spanish art, and is home to outstanding collections of Spain’s two greatest 20th-century masters, Pablo Picasso and Salvador Dali.

-Works by Spanish artists such as Dali, Miro, Chillida and Tapies, sit alongside international names such as Francis Bacon, Donald Judd and Gerhard Richter.
+Works by other Spanish artists such as Miro, Chillida and Tapies sit alongside international names such as Francis Bacon, Donald Judd and Gerhard Richter, and there are always a few worthwhile temporary exhibitions.
+No wonder it ranks 6th on the list of the world’s most visited art museums.

 Good for age: 18+